stsurya/Kubernetes/HelmCharts/HelmNotes/IQs/IQs.md

 ### 10) What if the Helm upgrade fails midway?
 What will happen to the existing release?
 If a Helm upgrade fails midway, the release is automatically marked as failed, and the previous release remains active and unchanged.
 Helm does not apply partial changes, ensuring the cluster stays in a consistent state.
 You can inspect the failure or manually roll back to a known good revision using helm rollback.

+### 11) How would you migrate from kubectl apply to Helm for an exisitng application ?

+To migrate from kubectl apply to Helm, you start by collecting all your existing YAML manifests, then create a Helm chart structure and move the manifests into the templates/ directory.
+You parameterize the values using Helm templating and test the chart locally.
+Once verified, you install it using helm install.
+This approach introduces better maintainability, reusability, and lifecycle management to your Kubernetes deployments.